 It’s a great time to grill out, get fresh air, and enjoy the sun.
 Tiki torch fuels are typically paraffin, citronella oil, and lamp oil; paraffin is a petroleum product that burns cleanly.
 Citronella and lamp oil are derived from petroleum, though they have different properties than paraffin.
 You can use soy sauce, olive oil, rubbing alcohol, and water to make your tiki fuel by mixing them with a wick or cotton ball.

 Although they’re all pretty toxic, especially if ingested, you can find safer versions if you look around.
-The fuel for a tiki torch is toxicOpens in a new tab. and can be harmful if ingested.
+The fuel for a tiki torch is toxic and can be harmful if ingested.
 Frequently, denatonium benzoate, an organic chemical used to make something taste bitter so people won’t eat it, is put as the first ingredient on the package.
 It’s also used as rat poison, so you know it’s pretty bad news!
 But don’t worry—there are some safer versions if you’re looking for them.

 Island King Lanai Garden Torch